sandeepAGI/python-local-code-assistant/README.md

 * **System Prompt is Key:** A detailed system prompt, clearly defining the AI's role and the expected output for *each specific task*, dramatically improved response quality and structure.
 * **Structured Prompts Work:** For tasks like "Explain" and "Debug," asking for a specific, structured output format (e.g., the 3-part debug report) and reinforcing it in the system prompt yielded excellent results.
 * **Instruction Following Limits (Refactor):** We discovered that `codellama:7b-instruct` strongly resists negative constraints for refactoring (i.e., "Do *not* add explanations").
 Even forceful prompts failed.
 * **Pivoting Goals:** Acknowledging model limitations and adjusting the goal (from "only code" to "explain + code" for refactoring) led to a successful and practical outcome.
-It's often better to work *with* the model's tendencies than to fight them, especially when the alternative output is still valuable.
+It's often better to work *with* the model's tendencies.
-* **Context Window Matters:** Attempting to process large files (like the entire application script) confirmed that the 7b model hits context limits, leading to incomplete or irrelevant responses. **Chunking** (processing smaller pieces) is essential for large inputs.
+* **Context Window Matters:** Attempting to process large files confirmed the model's limits, reinforcing the need for chunking.
-* **Simplicity Can Be Effective:** Our final `build_prompt` function uses simple string concatenation, which proved more robust against potential rendering/copy-paste issues than complex multi-line f-strings in the development environment.
+* **Simplicity Can Be Effective:** Using simple string concatenation for prompts proved more robust against copy-paste/rendering issues than multi-line f-strings in our development process.

 ## Demo Snippets

-The project includes several demo snippets (or can be used with them) to showcase its capabilities across various business domains:
+The project is well-suited for demonstrating its capabilities using snippets across various business domains:

 * **Finance:** Black-Scholes Option Pricing.
 * **Logistics:** Greedy TSP Route Finding.
 * **Web Data:** Selenium-based Stock Price Scraping.
 * **Data Analysis:** Pandas Sales Aggregation.

-These allow for demonstrating explanation, refactoring (e.g., `iterrows` to `groupby`), and debugging (e.g., broken web selectors, division by zero).

 ## Future Improvements